-• There are 178 instructional days in the 2024-25 school calendar year.
+• There are 179 instructional days in the 2023-24 school calendar year.
+Students are required to be in attendance for 167 instructional days per Louisiana law.
 Students may only be absent a maximum of 12 days of school to be able to earn credit and be eligible for promotion to the next grade.
-The maximum number of absent days allowed may change if school is canceled due to an emergency or weather event.
 Exception to the attendance policy can be made only in the event of extended personal illness, verified by a physician, or at the discretion of the Principal.